Here’s the

 But if you want

-other people to listen,
+people to listen,

 you have to